bubu93200/MIT/MuseScoreRessources/readme.md

 ***To build MuseScore in other configurations, or for 32-bit Windows, follow the instructions for advanced builds.***

 ## Standard build (RelWithDebInfo configuration for 64-bit Windows)
+You will build 2 projects :
+1. mscore
+2. install
+The others are not needed.

 ***Reboot your system***
 Open Visual Studio 2022.